 Learning: There are leadership development sessions for pastors and laity to build a foundation of common understanding, motivations for change, and best practices.
 Each session includes elements such as leadership training, congregational development, teaching, action plans, and spiritual development.

 Consultation: Churches invite a team of trained consultants, who visit their church to identify strengths and concerns and provide recommendations to address those areas of concern.
 These consultations involve elements such as community study, analysis of key data, interviews with leaders, focus groups,

 Coaching: Churches that accept the consultant recommendations receive coaching to assist with implementation of the ministry plan and leadership development.

 Transformational processes are available to churches by invitation, and to participate, a church must be recommended by their district superintendent.
-If you have questions or are interested in learning more, e-mail contact Congregational Development Associate Gail Johnson.
+If you have questions or are interested in learning more, contact Gail Johnson, congregational development associate, (612) 230-6125.

 “The Missional Church Consultation Initiative (MCCI) is providing Messiah UMC with an opportunity to look forward to a future filled with hope.
 Much is already going well.
 That often keeps us from anticipating what must change to ready for the next great thing that God could do.
 MCCI gets us ahead of the curve to jump-start a new trajectory in ministry.
 The monthly coaching sessions are among the best learning opportunities that I have experienced in ministry.
 They are a place to ask for guidance, to admit what I don’t know, to hear best practices for effective large churches, and to receive support from colleagues who are experiencing the same steps toward change and new beginnings.”